yongler/Peggle-clone/README.md

 4. A timer that results in a game over when it ends, shown during game play at the top of the board
 5. Engineering luck.
 Player gets additional ball once in a while (dependent on RNG behind the scenes)

-## Tests
-If you decide to write how you are going to do your tests instead of writing actual tests, please write in this section.
-If you decide to write all of your tests in code, please delete this section.

 ## Written Answers

 ### Reflecting on your Design